lbryio/lbry.com/content/news/185-august-community-update.md

 If you want to see a condensed view of what we have completed recently and what’s planned for LBRY, check out our [roadmap](https://lbry.io/roadmap).

 # LBRY for Android launches!
 We’ve passed a major milestone on our [roadmap](https://lbry.io/roadmap) with the release of the LBRY mobile app to open beta!
-[Get the app for Android here.](https://play.google.com/store/apps/details?id=io.lbry.browser) For more details about other accomplishments, scroll down for full [roadmap update.](#roadmap)
+Read the details about the release in our [blog post](https://lbry.io/news/lbry-in-your-pocket).
+[Get the app for Android on the Playstore.](https://play.google.com/store/apps/details?id=io.lbry.browser)

 # Community Happenings {#com-updates}
 If you aren’t part of our Discord community yet, [join us](https://chat.lbry.io) anytime and say hello!
 Our community allows LBRYians to interact with the team directly and for us to engage users in order to grow the LBRY platform.
-Also follow us on [Twitter](https://twitter.com/lbryio), [Facebook](https://facebook.com/lbryio), [Reddit](https://www.reddit.com/r/lbry), [Instagram](https://www.instagram.com/lbryio), and [Telegram](https://www.instagram.com/lbryio/).
+Also follow us on [Twitter](https://twitter.com/lbryio), [Facebook](https://facebook.com/lbryio), [Reddit](https://www.reddit.com/r/lbry), [Instagram](https://www.instagram.com/lbryio), and [Telegram](https://t.me/lbryofficial).

 ### Events {#events}